SanteonNL/orca/orchestrator/README.md

 #### EHR integration
 If you want to receive accepted tasks in your EHR, you can set `ORCA_CAREPLANCONTRIBUTOR_TASKFILLER_TASKACCEPTEDBUNDLETOPIC` to the messaging topic on which the task bundle will be delivered.
+You will also need to create the `orca.taskengine.task-accepted` on your broker.

 See "Messaging configuration" for more information.

 ### Care Plan Service configuration
 - `ORCA_CAREPLANSERVICE_ENABLED`: Enable the CPS (default: `false`).